leomaurodesenv/cemu-linux/README.md

 - [Cemu Graphic Packs](https://github.com/slashiee/cemu_graphic_packs/releases): graphic packs that improve games graphics.

 **Features**:
-- `REAMD.md`: steps to install Cemu, wine, drivers and some features.
+- `/shortcut/`: steps to create a shortcut for Cemu in Linux.
-- `/shortcut/`: how to create a shortcut for Cemu.
+- `README.md`: steps to install Cemu, wine, drivers and some features.

 ---
 ## Summary